miebach/deb-package-modify/README.md

     deb-package-modify package.deb

-Make changes and save, then use package.modified.deb
+Make changes and save, then use your new package, for example:

+  sudo dpkg -i package.modified.deb sudo apt-get install -f